 Kat Kennedy began performing around her home state of Connecticut at the age of 7.
 Since then she has performed at venues across the country and beyond, sparking a love of music and performance that led her to Berklee College of Music in Boston.
 It was there that she found her current singer/songwriter, pop folk style.

-The summer of 2014 Kat Kennedy was selected for an internship at Lucky Diamond Music in Nashville, TN.
+The summer of 2014 Kat Kennedy was selected for an publishing internship at Lucky Diamond Music in Nashville, TN.
 In 2015 she graduated from Berklee College of Music and released her debut EP "Perception".
-The following year she released the acoustic version of "Perception" and toured cross country.
-In January of 2017 Kat had the opportunity to tour in various parts of Brazil promoting the album.
-She is currently planning a third tour for the end of summer 2017.
+The following year she released the acoustic version of "Perception" and toured across the U.S. and traveled to Brazil to promote the release.
+Kat is currently working on her first full-length album which will be released in May 2018.

 Photographer: Georgia Nerheim (Front/back)